yilangpeng/image-clustering/README.md

+This repository contains the replication files for article "Image Clustering: An Unsupervised Approach to Categorize Visual Data in Social Science Research."

+# Data access
+This project uses three datasets.
+Study 1's dataset can be accessed at this [link](https://doi.org/10.7910/DVN/VSOH5H).
+Study 2 uses two datasets.
+The first dataset can be accessed via the same link provided before.
+You can also download the images directly from Instagram.
+The second dataset can be requested directly from Twitter [link](https://transparency.twitter.com/en/reports/information-operations.html).
+Please choose the batch released in October 2018.

 # Study 1:
 -  study1_build: extract intermediate low-dimensional vector representation of Study 1(China Protest) and store the features and labels.
 The key folders and files are:
   - images/: 14,127 images used in Study 1 of the manuscript.
   - bovw/: bag-of-visual-word model.
 To replicate: